Hawaii Timeshare Foreclosure and Right to Cancel Laws

 Learn about Hawaii timeshare laws, including contract disclosures, how to cancel a timeshare deal, and when your timeshare might get foreclosed.

 If you buy a timeshare and regret it, most states have "cooling-off" laws.
-These laws let you get out of a timeshare contract if you act quickly, usually within three to ten days.
-In Hawaii, the cooling-off period is seven calendar days after the date you sign the contract or receive a timeshare disclosure statement.
+These laws let you cancel a timeshare contract if you act quickly, usually within three to ten days.
+In Hawaii, the timeshare cancellation period is seven calendar days after the date you sign the contract or receive a timeshare disclosure statement.

-Also, Hawaii law provides consumers with several protections when it comes to timeshare transactions.
-For instance, timeshare salespeople can't use deceptive tactics to get you to buy a timeshare or offer a free gift without first telling you that they're offering it to try to sell you a timeshare.
+Also, Hawaii law provides consumers with several protections in timeshare transactions.
+For example, timeshare salespeople can't use deceptive tactics to get you to buy a timeshare or offer a free gift without first telling you that they're offering it to try to sell you a timeshare.
 Sellers also have to disclose specific information to you in a timeshare disclosure statement.

 Even though Hawaii law provides quite a few protections for timeshare purchasers, you still need to be cautious when buying a timeshare, and you should understand that if you take out a mortgage loan to buy a deeded timeshare and stop making the payments, the lender, usually the resort developer, will probably foreclose.